htanjo/reveal-boilerplate/README.md

 This will publish your presentation on `http://<user>.github.io/<repo>/` by pushing it to `gh-pages` branch.

 ## License
-Copyright (c) 2015 Tanjo, Hiroyuki.
+Copyright (c) 2015 Hiroyuki Tanjo.
 Licensed under the MIT License.